-- Aged 19 or over as of 31st August 2024; and - Can provide evidence that the total household income less than £30,000pa (this figure can/will include all benefits)
+Aged 19 or over as of 31st August 2025; and

+• Can provide evidence that the total take home (after tax) annual household income is less than £30,000pa (this figure can/will include all benefits)

-A contribution towards course related costs (e.g. essential equipment, uniform etc).
-Essential course equipment will be determined by each course area, and costs must be claimed by 9th December 2024.
+- Course related costs (e.g. essential equipment, uniform etc).
+Essential course equipment will be determined by each course area, and costs must be claimed by 8th December 2025. - UCAS fees, including authorised university visits (e.g. university interviews).